IlyaBoss2414/IPECnet/README.md

 List of features are presented in Features.txt
 The project was done with Python 3.8.5

+# Setup python version
+The project was done with Python 3.8.5

+All required packages are written in requirements.txt

+We evaluated several architectures and selected a fully connected neural network (FCNN) through rigorous hyperparameter tuning to ensure robust training.
+The FCNN was constructed using PyTorch’s nn.Linear layers with ReLU activation and 0.5 dropout for regularization.
+For binary classification tasks, we employed BCEWithLogitsLoss—which integrates sigmoid activation with binary cross-entropy—to enhance numerical stability and gradient flow.
+Training was conducted on Yandex DataSphere using a c1.8 environment (8 vCPU, 64 GB RAM) over 200 epochs.
+To further mitigate overfitting, we used the AdamW optimizer (lr = 1e3) along with a ReduceLROnPlateau scheduler (factor = 0.5, patience = 3).
+A fixed threshold of 0.5 was maintained for F1 and Accuracy evaluations, ensuring stability and interpretability, particularly on small datasets.
+The weights of the polyBERT were taken pre-trained from the original article76.
+The training of models based on chemical embedding was carried out using Transfer Learning approach.

 # Contacts:
 To ask more questions about that project, leave any recomendations, suggestions and feedback about that project and its code or get other data be free to contact Ilya Grigoryan: